pluskid/Mocha.jl/README.md

 - **Correctness**: the computational components in Mocha in all backends are extensively covered by unit-tests.
 - **Open Source**: Mocha is licensed under [the MIT "Expat" License](LICENSE.md).

-- Pure Julia CPU Backend: Implemented in pure Julia; Runs out of the box without any external dependency; Reasonably fast on small models thanks to Julia's LLVM-based just-in-time (JIT) compiler and [Performance Annotations](http://julia.readthedocs.org/en/latest/manual/performance-tips/#performance-annotations) that eliminate unnecessary bound checkings.
-- CPU Backend with Native Extension: Some bottleneck computations (Convolution and Pooling) have C++ implementations.
-When compiled and enabled, could be faster than the pure Julia backend.
-- CUDA + cuDNN: An interface to NVidia® [cuDNN](https://developer.nvidia.com/cuDNN) GPU accelerated deep learning library.
-When run with CUDA GPU devices, could be much faster depending on the size of the problem (e.g. on MNIST CUDA backend is roughly 20 times faster than the pure Julia backend).

 ## Installation

 To install the release version, simply run